Samuel Achilefu, Ph.D.

 Dr. Querry received a Bachelor of Science in Exercise Science in 1995 from the University of Texas at Arlington.
 He earned his Ph.D. in Biomedical Science (Integrative Physiology) at the University of North Texas Health Science Center in Fort Worth, Texas, in 1999.
 He then completed a postdoctoral fellowship and earned a Master of Science in Physical Therapy at Texas Woman’s University in Dallas in 2001.

 Scott Smith, Ph.D.

-Professor, Assistant Dean for Research, School of Health Professions, Acting Chair Department of Health Care Sciences
+Professor, Associate Dean for Research, School of Health Professions and Chair, Department of Applied Clinical Research

 He earned his bachelor’s degree in biology/chemistry from Southwestern University in Georgetown, Texas, and his master’s and doctoral degrees in biomedical science from the University of North Texas Health Science Center at Fort Worth.
 He completed a postdoctoral fellowship in Internal Medicine/Cardiology at UT Southwestern in 2002 and joined the faculty of the School of Health Professions shortly after.

 Dr. Smith received a Regent’s Outstanding Teaching Award from the University of Texas System in 2016.
 He also holds the title of Distinguished Teaching Professor at UT Southwestern and is a member of the Southwestern Academy of Teachers.